Pilot Award RFP

 CFAR Pilot projects should lead to future independent HIV/AIDS funding.
 The CFAR is especially interested in proposals from new investigators and those from established investigators who are turning their focus to HIV/AIDS.

-Proposals must target one of the NIH HIV/AIDS Priority Areas of Research.
+Pilot proposals are awarded for 1 year and must target one of the NIH HIV/AIDS Priority Areas of Research.

 These research priorities outline the NIH’s broad HIV/AIDS research agenda, guide decision-making processes related to HIV funding, and inform the development of the NIH Strategic Plan for HIV and HIV-Related Research: